 First we have to define what Film Noir as the former doesn’t exist without the latter.
 According to Britannica.com Film Noir is:

 style of filmmaking characterized by such elements as cynical heroes, stark lighting effects, frequent use of flashbacks, intricate plots, and an underlying existentialist philosophy.
 The genre was prevalent mostly in American crime dramas of the post-World War II era.

 Neon Noir takes this stark lighting and turns it up to eleven using vibrant colors and dynamic unnatural lighting.

-Of the five, I’ve only seen two and neither of them are Neon Noirs for the same reason.
-Both Under the Skin and Drive (which I’m not a fan of) follow a standard Noir narrative of a loner seeking redemption but the issue is the vibrant colours.
-According to the That Moment In article which gave us the list above, they said Under the Skin is:
+I’ve seen two of the above five films and neither of them are Neon Noirs.
+Both Under the Skin and Drive (which I’m not a fan of) follow a standard Noir narrative of a loner seeking redemption.
+However it lacks the vibrant colours.
+In fact the That Moment In article gives the reason I don’t think Under the Skin qualifies.

 so dark it’s nearly opaque